-Relationships are sources of joy, happiness, connection, fulfillment, stability and safety, but we hear very often that relationships are complicated and it is true.
+Relationships are sources of joy, happiness, connection, fulfillment, stability and safety, but very often relationships are complicated.

 Our lives are constantly marked by inner and outer conflicts.
 It is in our human nature to oppose others, to feel mistreated, prejudiced, discriminated, victims of micro-aggression, to face misunderstandings, lack of communication, frustration and annoyance in our encounters with others.

 We can struggle with our family, friends, couple life, school, work, neighborhood, members of our local community, also members of various social, religious and political groups, and they can all leave an impact on us.

 Couple relationships can be in particular difficult.
 They involve love, infatuations, sex, desire, jealousy, betrayal, insecurity, and when the communication is poor and partners carry within them unhealthy patterns of behaviours form their past it can become really hard to manage.

 UNRESOLVED CONFLICTS LEAD TO ILLNESS

 Relationship issues are complex.
 They cross the border of social norms and indoctrination and involve commitment, responsibility, trust, love, respect, and many other values and expectations that are culturally conditioned and make the conflict resolution difficult.

 Some of my clients have dealt with their conflicts appropriately at the time, but many have brushed them under the carpet, using all sort of defenses and distractions to ease their inner pressure and suffering.

 Most times the conflicts were not discussed properly, and the emotions associated with them were not fully processed to ease the distress and preserve wellbeing.